How to engage remote workers

 Office 365 also includes SharePoint, a web-based portal that allows remote workers to collaborate on team projects, keep up-to-date with the latest company announcements and, take part in discussion boards.
 They can also set up alerts and workflows to automatically update them on selected information.

 If you would like more information on engaging remote workers with Microsoft Office 365 then please contact EcoBytes.
 Our consultants can work with your team to ensure your entire remote working needs are met, achieved and exceeded.
-EcoBytes are also able to offer remote training and support via Skype for Business.
+EcoBytes is also able to offer remote training and support via Skype for Business.